 Class B and C properties tend to be available at lower relative prices and may present interesting opportunities.

 “Core,” Class A properties tend to be “top tier” properties that are often at less risk in times of a recession (unless high-income renters suffer disproportionately from that economic downswing).
-Foreign and institutional investors may often prefer these properties because they are viewed as relatively low risk real estate investments.
+Investors often view these types of property as lower risk.

 Class B and C properties, though, tend to be available at lower relative prices (since investors demand to be paid for the additional risk), and may present interesting opportunities — since significant property improvements or improved management can sometimes cause those properties to be re-positioned to higher potential operating incomes and valuations.

 Return objectives thus tend to reflect the associated risk of a project.
-Higher return objectives signal higher risk; lower return objectives tend to be associated with lower risk.
+Higher return objectives signal higher risk; lower return objectives are associated with lower risk.

 Which Is The Best Class Of Property To Invest In?